vumichien/cocoindex/README.md

 More coming and stay tuned!
 If there's any specific examples you would like to see, please let us know in our [Discord community](https://discord.com/invite/zpA9S2DR7s) 🌱.

 ## 📖 Documentation
-For detailed documentation, visit [Cocoindex Documentation](https://cocoindex.io/docs), including a [Quickstart guide](https://cocoindex.io/docs/getting_started/quickstart).
+For detailed documentation, visit [CocoIndex Documentation](https://cocoindex.io/docs), including a [Quickstart guide](https://cocoindex.io/docs/getting_started/quickstart).

 ## 🤝 Contributing
 We love contributions from our community ❤️.
 For details on contributing or running the project for development, check out our [contributing guide](https://cocoindex.io/docs/about/contributing).